 Downloading Visual Studio 2010 Service Pack 1

-As previously mentioned, you’ll actually need to download Service Pack 1 to run SignalR (as it is a requirement) and I mean if you are running Visual Studio 2010 anyways you should probably have it for the sake of security, bug fixes and a few additional features :
+As previously mentioned, you'll actually need to download Service Pack 1 to run SignalR.
+If you are running Visual Studio 2010 anyways you should probably have it for the sake of security, bug fixes and a few additional features :

 Setting up NuGet